• Home

 Author: Lee

-These Gluten Free Banana Scones have a mild banana flavor and a maple glaze!
-Best is, they're gf, nf, egg free and easily vegan!
+These Gluten Free Banana Scones have a mild banana flavor with a light sweetness thanks to a delicious maple glaze.
+They only need 2 bananas, zero mixer and take less than an hour to make!
+Best part is, they’re gluten free, nut free, egg free and can easily be vegan!

 5 from 3 votes